haris1333/University_Projects/Algorithms/README.md

-Projects implementing the Knapsack and Quickhull algorithms in java.
+Projects implementing the Knapsack and Quickhull algorithms in Java.